GuanceCloud/guance-docs/docs/en/metrics/dictionary.md

 ### Metric Global Setting

-In the "Management"-"Basic Settings" of the Guance Cloud workspace, you can view the global data storage strategy of the metric workspace.
+In the "Management"-"Basic Settings" of the Guance workspace, you can view the global data storage strategy of the metric workspace.
 The default metric data is 7 days, including 3 days, 7 days, 14 days, 30 days, 180 days and 360 days.

 ![](img/19.metrics_4.png)